sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 });
 ```

-###  Question 34: How do you attach multiple event listeners to the same event?
+###  34: How do you attach multiple event listeners to the same event?

 You can attach multiple event listeners to the same event by calling `addEventListener()` multiple times.
 Each listener will execute in the order they were added.
 This is useful for modular code where different parts need to respond to the same event.